12 Healthy Fast Food Breakfasts Under 360 Calories

 We’ve all heard it: breakfast is the most important meal of the day.
 According to research discussed in Zero Belly Breakfasts, people who nosh close to waking up actually eat 12 percent healthier later on in the day.
 But, unless you’re one of the few blessed with the early riser gene, mornings are typically the most stressful time of day, too.
 This makes it way too easy to grab whatever is quickest and most convenient, without thinking what’s inside and how it might affect your diet.

 While fast food chains won’t be offering you the healthiest options on earth, plenty of places are making the healthy fast food breakfast classics—and many even fall under 300 calories!
 New staples are showing up to accompany egg and cheese with healthy ingredients like chicken and [chia seeds making appearances.
-Read on to see what your favorite chain’s low calorie option is—it might surprise you!
-These quick-service establishment aren’t just offering better breakfasts.
-Next up: 25 Restaurant Meals Under 500 Calories.
+Read on to see what your favorite chain’s low-calorie option is—it might surprise you!
+These quick-service establishments aren’t just offering better breakfasts.
+Next up: low-calorie restaurant meals under 500 calories.

 Taco Bell’s Breakfast Soft Taco

 240 calories, 14 g fat (5 g saturated fat), 580 mg sodium, 15 g carbs (< 1 g fiber, 1 g sugars), 11 g protein

-This menu item is somewhere in between a taco, omelet and quesadilla.
-It doesn’t matter what you call it, though, because you get eggs, bacon and cheddar cheese for only 240 calories!
+This menu item is somewhere in between a taco, an omelet, and a quesadilla.
+It doesn’t matter what you call it, though, because you get eggs, bacon, and cheddar cheese for only 240 calories!
 Since other breakfast menu items are creeping up to a whopping 700 calories, this is your best bet from Taco Bell.

 McDonald’s Egg McMuffin

 300 calories, 12 g fat (6 g saturated fat), 730 mg sodium, 30 g carbs (2 g fiber, 3 g sugar), 17 g protein

-The fast food breakfast classic isn’t just low in calories.
-It’s also packed with protein and doesn’t overdo it on the carb count.
+The fast-food breakfast classic isn’t just low in calories.
+It’s also a protein-packed breakfast and doesn’t overdo it on the carb count.
 This well-balanced meal ranked as #1 in our ranking of McDonald’s Menu.

 Starbuck’s Classic Whole Grain Oatmeal